Step 1: Choose Your Program Specialization: Major, Minor or Honours

 Step 4: Prepare for Registration

 After you are notified about the outcome of your specialization application and you review your transfer credit, you’re now ready to choose your courses.
 Return to the UBC Calendar for a reminder of the year-to-year course requirements for your specialization.
-The Calendar entry also provides a sample year-to-year timetable.
+The Calendar entry for your specialization also provides a sample year-to-year timetable.
 For instance, for a Major in Biology you would look up the Biology Calendar Entry in the UBC Calendar.

 Step 5: Build Your Worklist